Medical Malpractice Lawyer Northeast Philadelphia

 Generally, no. Under medical malpractice law, a doctor can only be sued if his or her negligent act or omission to act, which deviates from the accepted standards of care, causes injury to their patient.
 If a doctor makes a medical mistake due to negligence, but that mistake is remedied without causing harm to the patient, the patient will not be eligible to file a medical malpractice claim to recover damages.

-It is advised to consult a Philadelphia medical malpractice lawyer to determine whether you have a valid medical malpractice claim.
+It is advised to consult a Philadelphia Medical Malpractice Lawyer to determine whether you have a valid medical malpractice claim.
 Let our attorneys from The Law Offices of Greg Prosmushkin, P.C., evaluate your case right now.
-Call at 215-543-7220 to get a free consultation over the phone.
+Call 215-673-7733 to get a Free Consultation over the phone.

 This content was written on behalf of Greg Prosmushkin.